 Be sure that you can adhere to the terms and conditions.
-For example, if you intend to enter into a two-year contract for a service, ensure that either you’ll be here for the two years or that you fully understand the penalties and costs for breaking the contract early.
+For example, if you intend to enter into a 2-year contract for a service, ensure that either you’ll be here for the 2 years, or that you fully understand the penalties and costs for breaking the contract early.

 Most contracts can be adjusted.
 If the other person won’t agree to let you add or remove a clause or a sentence, consider whether the deal will still be good for you.
 If it’s not, then consider walking away.

 Many contacts are verbal.
-If, however, there’s a dispute it’ll come down to your word against theirs.
+If, however, there’s a dispute it will be your word against theirs.
 Many disputes can be avoided if the agreement is in, or is confirmed by, writing in some form, even if it is just an email or invoice with terms noted.

-While there will be times when you need to sign a contract quickly, it’s best to obtain legal advice before signing if possible.
-This way you won’t enter into a contract, only to find yourself with obligations you weren’t aware of or didn’t fully understand.
+While there are times when you need to sign a contract quickly, it’s best to get legal advice before signing, if possible.
+This way you won’t enter into a contract that has obligations you weren’t aware of or didn’t fully understand.
 The person asking you to sign the contract should give you a reasonable amount of time to get this advice before you sign.